pathumego/essential-ppa-list/README.md

 essential-ppa-list
 ==================

 This is a collection of ppa's that I have collected since I started using Ubuntu 14.04 on my Mac.
+I mostly do design work and the software selection on this list is based on personal preference only.

 I like to use the latest bleeding edge builds.
 So use at your own risk.

-Last updated {{ site.time | date_to_long_string }}.
+# Install with Clean Start

+I made a pakagelist to be installed using [Cleanstart](https://silverwav.wordpress.com/2010/03/18/a-cleanstart-for-your-new-ubuntu-install-packages-from-a-list/) by silverwav and [Ubuntu post installation script](http://voidandany.free.fr/index.php/installer-de-facon-automatique-une-liste-de-package-et-les-depots-associes/) by VoidAndAny

+TODO : Write a How To

 #Utilities